Justin Chenette: Personal life

-Chenette is married to Eduard Chenette, an environmental engineer.
+In 2016, Chenette married Eduard Chenette, an environmental engineer.

 Chenette works at the Journal Tribune, a newspaper located in Biddeford, as their digital advertising executive.
 There he started two new initiatives, JT CARES, a nonprofit charitable arm of the paper, and JT MEDIA, a full-service marketing arm that provides a range of new media services to businesses.
 In 2013, Chenette started his first small business, Chenette Media LLC, a multimedia public relations company based in Saco.
 He previously worked at Rocky Coast Marketing, a full-service advertising and marketing firm, as vice-president of social media, specializing in web creation/management, media relations, and social media outreach.